my past experience has allowed me to

 Artist Emma Edmondson and writer Tim Burrows explore memories and stories of Raquels in Basildon.

-• this is when I went freelance -
+- this is when I became a freelancer

 Time and Space Artist Residencies: Producer